chigbovalentine18-alt/Digital-Forensics-CTF-Investigation/README.md

 The investigation followed standard Digital Forensics and Incident Response (DFIR) procedures, including evidence verification, file system analysis, artifact discovery, deleted file recovery, and timeline reconstruction.

+> **Disclaimer:**
-> **Disclaimer:** This project was completed as an educational Capture The Flag (CTF) exercise.
-It does not represent an official investigation or affiliation with any law enforcement agency.
+This project was undertaken strictly for educational purposes within a Capture The Flag (CTF) environment.
+It does not constitute an official investigation, nor is it affiliated with or endorsed by any law enforcement agency.
 ---

 ## Objectives